DimaSidorenko/threading-pool/README.md

 # threading-pool
- C++ thread-pool implementation with UI using QTFramework
+ C++ thread-pool implementation with UI created using QTFramework